picoHz/lzzzz/README.md

 # Lzzzz 😴
 Yet another liblz4 binding supports verious LZ4 operations

-**Designed for Rust:** Lzzzz is a hign-level wrapper of liblz4 C-API.
+**Designed for Rust:** Lzzzz is a high-level wrapper of liblz4 C-API.
 You have no concern about memory management and concurrency safety.

 **Various Supported Modes:**